 Try Pulumi Cloud for FREEFrequently Asked Questions

-instanceName, project, role, table, and condition properties cannot be changed after creation.
+instanceName, project, role, table, and condition properties are all immutable and require resource replacement if changed.